OfficeDev/office-js-docs-pr/docs/develop/platform-specific-requirement-sets.md

 ### Manifest

 When you note a requirement set in the [Set element](/javascript/api/manifest/set) of your add-in manifest, you're indicating the minimum set of APIs that your add-in needs.
-Combined with supported hosts and other information, this determines whether or not your add-in activates in an Office client.
+Combined with supported Office host applications and other information, this determines whether or not your add-in activates in an Office client.

 When you declare a platform-specific requirement set, your add-in activates only when it's run in Office on that platform.
 For example, if you have the WordApiDesktop 1.1 requirement set in your manifest, your add-in will only activate in Word on Windows and on Mac.